pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 ![Memory Page in UI](images/memory.png)

->**Note:** This graphical visualization happens in real time and shows real-time data only.
+This graphical visualization happens in real time and shows real-time data only.
 As mentioned at the top, the Application Live View features do not store any information.
 That means the graphs visualize the data over time only for as long as you stay on that page.